Set up Personal Hotspot

 To make sure that your iPhone or iPad is discoverable, go to Settings > Bluetooth and stay on that screen.
-Then, on your Mac or PC, follow the manufacturer directions to set up a Bluetooth network connection.
-Learn more about using Personal Hotspot with Bluetooth.
+Then on your Mac, follow the manufacturer directions to set up a Bluetooth connection.
+Find out more about using Personal Hotspot with Bluetooth.

-Personal Hotspot supports Bluetooth connections with Mac, PC and other third-party devices.
-To connect another iOS device, use Wi-Fi.
+Personal Hotspot supports Bluetooth connections with Mac and other third-party devices.
+To connect another iOS device, use Bluetooth.

-Make sure you have the latest version of iTunes on your Mac or PC.
+Make sure you have the latest version of iTunes and the Finder on your Mac.
 Then connect your iPhone or iPad to your computer with the USB cable that came with your device.
 If you see an alert that says “Trust This Computer?”, tap Trust.

-Learn more about connecting a device to your iPhone or iPad’s Personal Hotspot.
+Find out more about connecting a device to your iPhone or iPad device's Personal Hotspot.